inboxstartup/docs/sell/index.md

 # Sell

+In the beginning the founder always sell and should sell.
+If a founder can’t sell it, nobody can.
+Along the way, it’s good to hire a few senior sales reps to help navigate the procurement process and explore the market — but they do not replace the founders’ involvement in the process of doing evangelical selling.

 [10 tips for Founders doing Sales (from a Founder)](https://micael.substack.com/p/10-tips-for-founders-doing-sales) by Micael Oliveira is a succinct and clear message for founder learning sales.
 Here are the 10 tips;

 1. Be passionate about the product you're selling.